sbadhwar2023/InsightGraph/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 # Contact
-If you have any questions or comments, feel free to reach out to us at defne.circi@duke.edu.
+If you have any questions or comments, feel free to reach out to us at defne.circi@duke.edu, shruti@reincarnateartificial.com

 Thank you for taking the time to check out our project!